|Birth: ||Aug. 20, 1919|

 He was close with his family members and enjoyed visiting them.
 He enjoyed talking to people and telling stories of his experiences in the war and other aspects of this life.

-Mr. Youngblood and his wife had four children, seven grandchildren, five great-grandchildren and three great-great grandchildren.
+Mr. Youngblood and his wife Catherine had four children, seven grandchildren, five great-grandchildren and three great-great grandchildren.

 (Names of living family members are not listed)